 Hotline operated during the academic year by volunteer student advocates 24 hours a day, 7 days a week, excluding undergraduate academic breaks.

 All advocates can provide information to individuals about on- and off-campus services to offer support and advocacy following an act of sexual or domestic violence.
 Some examples include appointments at the Center for Health and Wellness or Porter hospital, meetings with deans, professors, Public Safety, the Title IX Office, and making contact with Counseling Services of Addison County or Middlebury Police Department.

-We encourage you to call us at 802-377-0239 contact confidential staff advocates at email@example.com if you are uncertain or confused about what we do or how you can benefit from our services.
+We encourage you to call us at 802-377-0239 or contact confidential staff advocates at firstname.lastname@example.org if you are uncertain or confused about what we do or how you can benefit from our services.